josephonifade/GMU-CS-SCHEDULER/README.md

     - [webpack & webpack-cli][4]
         - Module bundler.
 Takes all of our Typescript files and React files and combines them into one singular **main.js** file in the `dist/` directory using the Awesome-Typescript-Loader and Source-Map-Loader packages below.
         - CLI is short for Command-Line Interface; this just allows us to run `webpack` on the command line to bundle the files.
         - [awesome-typescript-loader][5]
             - Helps Webpack transpile the typescript folder.
         - [source-map-loader][6]
             - Helps Webpack create a source map along with the bundled file.
 I have no idea how to read it but apparently it's useful...
+    - [jest][12]
+        - Unit-testing framework.
+        - [ts-jest][13]
+            - Allows us to use Jest with Typescript files.
     - [prettier][7]
         - A code formatter.
 Its rules are defined in the **package.json** file.
     - [tslint][8]